 - The key to a good ciabatta is a slow prove.
 If the dough is rising too quickly, put it in a cool place or even in the refrigerator.
 A long prove gives the dough a much better flavor, and for ciabatta, an irregular, open crumb structure means it will have larger air holes.

-- Make sure to immediately start shaping the ciabatta buns if your risen dough starts to fall.
+- Make sure to immediately start shaping the buns if your risen dough starts to fall.

-- If you don't have semolina flour in your cupboard, corn grits will work just as well for dusting the work surfaces.
+- If you don't have semolina flour in your cupboard, cornmeal or grits will work just as well for dusting the work surfaces.

 Serving sizes and nutritional information are only an estimate and may vary from your results.